datagraph/cl-ndbapi/README.md

 and high availability (actually,
 [Class 6 Availability or "six nines"](https://www.logicalclocks.com/blog/rondb-the-worlds-fastest-key-value-store-is-now-in-the-cloud)).

-Parallel to the key-value stores capabilities it also provides SQL capabilities.
-As RonDB is an open source distribution of NDB Cluster, which is distributed database system underlying [MySQL Cluster](https://www.mysql.com/products/cluster), these SQL capabilities are actually provided by [running MySQL Servers on top of RonDB](https://docs.rondb.com/rondb_arch/).
+Parallel to the key-value stores capabilities RonDB also provides SQL capabilities.
+As RonDB is an open source distribution of NDB Cluster, which is the distributed database system underlying [MySQL Cluster](https://www.mysql.com/products/cluster), these SQL capabilities are actually provided by [running MySQL Servers on top of RonDB](https://docs.rondb.com/rondb_arch/).